American Sociological Association: The committee

-When the committee left Baltimore, the birth of the American Sociological Society was complete, a Constitution had been adopted, officers were elected, and plans were made for the second Annual Meeting of the new Society.
+When the committee left Baltimore, the birth of the American Sociological Society was complete, a Constitution had been adopted, officers were elected, and plans were made for the second annual meeting of the new society.

-1905-1980
+1905–1980

-In 1981, in celebration the Association's 75th anniversary, Lawrence J. Rhoades prepared a 90-page publication entitled A History of the American Sociological Association, 1905-1980, commonly referred to as the "1981 Rhoades History."
-The publication provides a brief overview of the founding and early years of the Association, as well as highlights of key activities and events in the decades since.
+In 1981, in celebration the association's 75th anniversary, Lawrence J. Rhoades prepared a 90-page publication entitled A History of the American Sociological Association, 1905–1980, commonly referred to as the "1981 Rhoades History".
+The publication provides a brief overview of the founding and early years of the association, as well as highlights of key activities and events in the decades since.

-In 1953, during the Annual Meeting in Berkeley, California, each of the (living) past presidents of the Society would compose a voice recording to address the coming generation of sociologists.
+In 1953, during the annual meeting in Berkeley, California, each of the (living) past presidents of the society would compose a voice recording to address the coming generation of sociologists.

-1981-2011

-100-Year Anniversary
+1981–present

+ASA membership peaked at almost 15,000 in 2007 before declining to its current level below 10,000.
+The trend led to the formation of a Task Force on Membership in 2016, with recommendations released in 2019, addressing issues of community, cost, and value.

+100-year anniversary

-In 2005, in celebration of the Association's 100-year anniversary, ASA would publish a 201-page book entitled A History of the American Sociological Association, 1981-2004.
-The publication picks up where the 1981 Rhoades history concludes, continuing the story and capturing the Association's history from 1981 through 2004.
-It is the culmination of over two years of detailed research by Katherine J. Rosich.
-The objective of this volume would be to describe and report on the major events in the life of ASA during the last two decades of the 20th century, leading up to a new century and millennium, as well as to commemorate the ASA's 100th anniversary in 2005.
+In 2005, in celebration of the association's 100th anniversary, ASA published a 201-page book entitled A History of the American Sociological Association, 1981–2004.
+The publication picks up where the 1981 Rhoades history concludes, continuing the story and capturing the association's history from 1981 through 2004.
+It was the culmination of over two years of detailed research by Katherine J. Rosich.

 The "ASA Wikipedia" Initiative

 In the fall of 2011, the ASA launched its "Sociology in Wikipedia" initiative.
 Erik Olin Wright, President of the ASA, called for improvement in sociological entries in Wikipedia.
 He asked that professors and students to get more involved by having Wikipedia-writing assignments in class.
 The basic goal set forth by the initiative would be to make it easier for sociologists to contribute to Wikipedia, and for sociologists to become better involved in the writing and editing processes to ensure that social science articles are up-to-date, complete, accurate, and written appropriately.

-In conjunction with the Wikimedia Foundation and a research group at Carnegie Mellon University, the ASA developed its Wikipedia Portal in an attempt to achieve the initiative’s goal through providing tutorials on how to contribute; video discussions of norms and procedures; and lists of articles and subject areas that need improvement.
+In conjunction with the Wikimedia Foundation and a research group at Carnegie Mellon University, the ASA developed its Wikipedia Portal in an attempt to achieve the initiative's goal through providing tutorials on how to contribute; video discussions of norms and procedures; and lists of articles and subject areas that need improvement.
 The Portal would also provide instructions for professors on how to use Wikipedia writing assignments for academic courses.

 Code of Ethics

-The ASA is governed by a code of ethics and ethical standards, which has been revised since 1970, with the first ASA code of ethics being written in 1970.
-The Committee on Professional Ethics worked to write this code and upon completing and approving it in 1997, the code focused on three goals, which would be to make the code more educative, accessible/easier to use, and more helpful for sociologists to understand ethical issues.
+The ASA is governed by a code of ethics, which has been revised since 1970, with the first ASA code of ethics being written in 1970.
+ASA members are bound by the code of ethics.
+The association also has codes for meeting behavior, disclosure, award revocation, and removal from leadership positions.